Strood

 Strood is a town in the unitary authority of Medway in Kent, South East England.
 Strood forms a conurbation with neighbouring towns Rochester, Chatham, Gillingham and Rainham.
 It lies on the northwest bank of the River Medway at its lowest bridging point.

 Strood began as a manor then chapelry of Frindsbury until gaining its own parish status in 1193.
 Today Frindsbury is effectively, in all but a few associations such as in the Church of England, the northern part of Strood.
 The history of Strood has been dominated by the River Medway and facing port-associated towns, particularly its road and rail bridges since the Roman era to Rochester and the two other Medway Towns immediately adjoining and beyond from the north-east quarter of Kent to London and the rest of Britain.
 It has a mixed retail and leisure area at its heart.

 History

-High Speed 1 and the M2 form the southwestern boundary of Strood.